pretix/pretix-docs/docs/topics/products.md

 This section guides you through the basic process of product creation.
 This involves first creating categories, then the products themselves, and finally quotas.
+You cannot create a product without choosing a category for it.
+You cannot create a quota without adding at least one product to it.
+So this sequence of actions is the most sensible.

 ### Creating and editing categories

 ![Page titled 'Product categories', showing a list of categories only containing 'Tickets' and a button for creating a new category.](../assets/screens/products/categories.png "Product categories screenshot")

 Categories separate standalone products from additional products.
-You have to have at least two different categories if you want to sell not only admission tickets, but also extras such as stickers.
+If you want to sell not only admission tickets, but also extras such as stickers, you have to have at least two different categories.
 You also need an extra category if you are planning to use the cross-selling feature.
-Finally, categories can help you group products into sensible categories both in the backend and in your shop.
+Sorting products into categories can help you better keep track of them in the backend.
+Finally, your shop page will display products grouped by categories which can help customers find the article they are looking for more easily.

 In order to edit categories, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
 This page shows the list of all product categories.

 Click the :btn-icon:fa3-plus: Create a new category: button and give the new category a descriptive name.
 Choose the category type depending on the type of products in this category: normal, add-on, cross-selling, or normal + cross-selling.

+Normal products are standalone products that can be purchased directly.
+Add-on products are products that are only offered as add-ons to normal products.
+Cross-selling products are products that are only offered in the cross-selling step as a customer is purchasing other products.
+Finally, products in the "normal + cross-selling" category are both offered as standalone products and in the cross-selling step.
+The "Cross-selling condition" setting below determines how products in cross-selling and normal + cross-selling categories are offered in your shop.

 Click the :btn:Save: button at the bottom of the page.
 This takes you back to the product categories page, which now also lists the newly created category.